RickyOnGit/font-performance-control/README.md

  $apilink = array("link_to_font_api_1","link_to_font_api_n", ....);
  $ref->multi_simul_fontdisplay($apilink,"fallback" );
  where the params1 is an array with all links to the font api
  and where the param 2 is a string, is the performance controlling option.
-Possible values are:<br>
+Possible values are:
  auto | block | swap | fallback | optional , this will return an array with all fonts.<br>
 <strong> PLEASE DO NOT FOLLOW MY BAD EXAMPLE, DON'T LOAD MORE THAN TWO MAXIMUM DIFFERENT FONTS SIMULTANEOUSLY</strong><br><br>
 For a complete reference guide about font-display descriptor please consult:<br>